Calvinbullock/_myHome/README.md

 Clone this repo into your home directory, then:

 #### op 1
-- **This script is only compatible with apt based distros**
 - run the install script in shScripts/install.sh
-- `chmod -x install.sh` - This will set install.sh to be executable
+- `chmod +x install.sh` - This will set install.sh to be executable
 - `./install.sh`        - This will run the command
+- **This script is only compatible with apt based distros**

 #### op 2
 - Manuel sim-links what you like from: